rydmike/flex_color_picker/README.md

 The `columnSpacing` refers to the additional vertical spacing between each element in the column used by the color picker layout.
 The `padding` and `crossAxisAlignment` are as typically used in Flutter.
-Please note that `title` widget is not a part of the `Column` body layout of the color picker, and it is not affected by the `crossAxisAlignment` property. you can think of the `title` a bit like an app bar title, that is always start aligned to leave enough room for 1 to 4 action icon buttons, that can optionally be enabled for the title bar, and that always appear at the end.
+Please note that `title` widget is not a part of the `Column` body layout of the color picker, and it is not affected by the `crossAxisAlignment` property.
+You can think of the `title` a bit like an app bar title.
+It is always start aligned to leave enough room for 1 to 4 action buttons.
+The action buttons can optionally be enabled for the title bar, and they always appear at the end.

 <img src="https://github.com/rydmike/flex_color_picker/blob/master/resources/FCP-12.png?raw=true" alt="Picker 12"/>